ryanburden/berkeley-mids-notes/bridge/data-structures/unit-1-intro/unit1.md

 Names dont have types.
 Names could be reassigned to different objects.
 This is reffered to as "Dynamic Typing".
 Python is a dynamically typed language, meaning that the types associated with each name are determined at runtime.

 New definition of Python, given this information: Python is a high-level, interpreted, strongly typed, dynamically typed programming language.

+1.7 How to Solve Anything With a Computer

+1. Conditionals (if, else) - allow a program to branch

+2. Iteration (while, for) - looping condition

+While statement: general iteration
+For statement: "for variable in iterable". more flexible and convenient